Zostavax Powder for injection

 ZOSTAVAX can be administered at the same time as inactivated influenza vaccine using a separate syringe.

 ZOSTAVAX should not be given at the same time as PNEUMOVAX 23, a vaccine used to help prevent infections caused by certain types of germs or bacteria called pneumococcus.
-For more information about these vaccines, talk to your doctor.
+For more information about these vaccines, talk to your doctor, because it may be better to get these vaccines at least 4 weeks apart.

 How ZOSTAVAX is given